SpongePowered/SpongeDocs/source/contributing/guidelines.rst

     `Minor Issues on GitHub <https://github.com/search?q=org%3ASpongePowered+Ongoing+Minor+Issue+List&type=Issues>`_.

 4. If the issue requires a bigger change you may want to submit the issues without the necessary changes first, so we can confirm the issue and know that you're working on fixing it.
-You should also create a WIP (work in process) pull request prefixed with ``[WIP]`` early so we can already start reviewing them.
+You should also create a draft pull request or comment with ``~wip`` so we can already start reviewing them.

 #.
 Fork the project, clone it and make your changes in an extra branch.